dqops/dqo/docs/checks/column/comparisons/min-match.md

 # min match data quality checks

-Column-level check that ensures that compares the minimum value in the tested column to the minimum value in a reference column from the reference table.
+A column-level check that ensures that compares the minimum value in the tested column to the minimum value in a reference column from the reference table.
  Compares the minimum values for each group of data.
 The data is grouped using a GROUP BY clause and groups are matched between the tested (parent) table and the reference table (the source of truth).